coderefinery/reproducible-research/_episodes/03-sharing.md

 ---

-### Research data buzzwords
+### FAIR principles

 "FAIR" is the current buzzword for data management.
-You may be asked about it in, for example, making data management plans for grants
+You may be asked about it in, for example, making data management plans for grants:

 - **F**indable
   - Will anyone else know that your data exists?